TuringCentaurea/Scholar-Performance-Trends-Analysis/README.md

 * Each test shows the highest correlation with the previous test, indicating that the content of each test is most related to the material covered in the closest prior test
 * The final course test has the highest correlation with the final exam, at 0.48
 * The first course test has the lowest correlation with the final exam, at only 0.23
+### Analysis of the Importance of Offering Two Test Opportunities
+* For students who took only one test, those who participated in the second test scored an average of 20 points lower than those who took the first test.
+This confirms that students tend to retain what they have learned more firmly in the short term
+* For students who took only one test, those who participated in the second test scored an average of 9 points lower on the final exam compared to those who took the first test.
+This highlights the importance of following the course schedule, as students who adhere to the planned course structure tend to gain a better understanding of the course material
+* For students who took both tests, the second test score was, on average, 15 points higher than the first test score
 ## Recommendations
+* **The Most Impacted High-Performing Student Group:** The group of highest-performing students experienced the greatest decline.
+Further research is needed to explore why this group was most affected by the transition, and whether this sharp 30% drop was solely due to the change in teaching modes
+* **Transition of Semester Test Modes:** Students' test scores decreased by approximately 5 points when transitioning from online to offline learning.
+The greatest impact was observed in the highest-performing group.
+For future course designs, the teaching team might consider reverting to online tests, which could raise students' average test scores back to pre-pandemic levels, from 80 (fairly good performance) to 85 (excellent performance)
+* **Maintain the Current Course Structure:** The current course design shows the highest correlation between each test and the previous one.
+The final exam is most closely correlated with the last test, while the first test has the lowest correlation.
+This suggests that the course structure is well-organized and that students’ learning progresses logically throughout the semester.
+The teaching team should consider maintaining this current structure
+* **Maintain the Opportunity for Two Tests:** Offering students the chance to take two tests helps those who are actively engaged in their learning (participating in both tests) to achieve better results.
+Keeping this setup could further improve the performance of this group, leading to more positive academic outcomes